Martin McKownAdjunct Professor

 BS Political Science, University of Texas at Tyler, 2009

 Martin McKown is an adjunct professor for Duquesne University School of Law's nationally-ranked Legal Research and Writing Program.
-He teaches the rigorous first-year courses, introducing students to the legal system and the way attorneys research, analyze, and present legal positions.
+He teaches the rigorous first-year course in the School of Law's Evening Division, introducing these students to the legal system and the way attorneys research, analyze, and present legal positions.
 With a passion for helping students succeed, he is driven to apply effective teaching strategies that develop practice-ready graduates.

 Legal Research and Writing I